 Conversion can also be the opposite of what you think it is.
 In other words, not taking an action can be a form of conversion, depending on your industry and needs.
 Let me explain:

-If someone checks out your rates, and doesn’t move forward, that could still be a positive visit (since your page told them you were beyond their budget, your time is not wasted with them.)
-Personally, if someone goes to my quote page and doesn’t contact me, that’s still somewhat of a win in my mind: they didn’t waste my time asking me to write for $12 an hour.
+If someone checks out your rates and doesn’t move forward, that could still be a positive action (since your page told them you were beyond their budget, your time is not wasted with them.)
+Personally, if someone goes to my quote page and doesn’t contact me, that’s still a small win in my mind: they didn’t waste my time asking me to write for $12 an hour.

 Usually when a number gets put to conversion, we call that a “conversion rate”.
 If your website has a 2% conversion rate, that means 2 out of 100 people did the thing you wanted them to.